Workflows

 ).

 Next, you’ll enter Headers for the HTTP request.
 You can use the options provided, or enter your own.
+When using a secret with a header, prefix the secret with context.

 You’ll also see a Payload field for HTTP requests that send a payload — DELETE